CodingMoore/code_typing_game/README.md

 |:-------------------:|:-------------------------------:|:------------------------------------------:|:---------------------------:|
 | your current prompt | **colorized** input as you type | progress through the selected prompt genre | minutes and seconds elapsed |
 ## **Required for Use**
-1. A web browser capable of HTML5
+1. A web browser capable of HTML5 (for best results, use the latest version of Chrome)
 2. A keyboard / text-entry device
 ## **Installation Instructions**
 **Option 1** (download zip file)